kalepail/launchtube/README.md

 ### `GET` `/`

-Get the remaining credits (stoops) available for your account
+Get the remaining credits (stoops) available for your token

 #### Headers